-The Bachelor of Science in Architecture program is divided in to three segments: Foundation, Integration and Synthesis.
-At the end of Segment I: Foundation and again after Segment II: Integration, students submit a design portfolio with evidence of their learning and competencies in both practice and academic study in order to progress to the next segment.
-In Segment III: Synthesis, all Bachelor of Science in Architecture students complete a two-semester-long design project to explore ideas that reflect their personal design values.
+The Bachelor of Science in Architecture program is divided in to two segments: Foundation and Integration.
+At the end of Segment I: Foundation, students submit a design portfolio with evidence of their learning and competencies in both practice and academic study in order to progress to the next segment.
+All Bachelor of Science in Architecture students complete a two-semester-long design project to explore ideas that reflect their personal design values.